Dream1iner/NightRideFM/README.md

 Source as well as prebuild bin is availiable here.

+You need ffmpeg to make this work:
+*brew install ffmpeg

-Prebuilded binary tested on M1 mac under MacOS 12.7.3
+Prebuilded binary tested on M1 mac under MacOS 12.7.3 Terminal app consumes around 1MB of RAM + 20MB for ffplay.

 Use command + C to stop listening to current station and pick another one.